KarishmaDaga/course-notes/cisc223.md

 * x = set of all email messages and L = set of all spam emails
 * x = set of graphs and L = set of connected graphs

-#### alphabet: denoted ∑, finite non-empty set of elements.
+#### Alphabet: denoted ∑, finite non-empty set of elements.
 Elements are called symbols or characters.
 Example: ∑ = {a, b}, ∑ = {0, 1}, ∑ = {0, 1, 2, 3}.

 #### String: denoted ∑* represents the set of all _finite_ strings over the alphabet ∑.
 Note: ∑* is an infinite set, but its members are finite.

-**empty string**: denoted 𝜀. 𝜀 is a string over any alphabet.
+**Empty String**: denoted 𝜀. 𝜀 is a string over any alphabet.
 **length**: (of a string) number of occurrences of symbols in it.

 #### Languages: subsets of ∑* (Language: collection of strings)